 - i.
-Membership and officers (pool and panels). - A. The Senate Consolidated Hearing Committee shall consist of a pool, from which members may be drawn to serve on panels in specific cases as the need arises.
-The pool shall consist of at least 30 faculty members, tenure-line and career-line.
+Membership and officers (pools and panels). - A. The Senate Consolidated Hearing Committee shall consist of a pool, from which members may be drawn to serve on panels in specific cases as the need arises.
+The pool shall consist of at least 30 faculty members, Tenure-line and Career-line.
 At least 5 members of the pool shall be faculty members with extensive experience as researchers and as recipients of sponsored research grants.
 These members shall be available to serve as panel members in hearings involving allegations of (sponsored) research misconduct.
-The pool shall include a sufficient number of tenured members to serve on SCHC panels in cases for which tenure is a requirement, as described in [Policy 6-011 (/academics/6-011.php)].
+The pool shall include a sufficient number of Tenured members to serve on SCHC panels in cases for which tenure is a requirement, as described in [Policy 6-011].